What’s the Difference between new Spray Foam Insulation and traditional Fiberglass?

 What is the difference between Conventional Insulation & Spray Foam Insulation?

 Not all insulation is created equally and therefore have different advantages and disadvantages.

-This is why we are looking at spray foam insulation which makes your home more efficient by keeping more of the heat in – a 20%+ improvement over old types of insulation.
+This is why we are looking at spray foam insulation which makes your home more energy efficient and reducing your heat loss by up to 50%.

 Let’s compare some basic benefits of Fibreglass, Rockwool & Spray Foam Insulation.

 Fibreglass & Rockwool are the most common type of insulation used in homes at present.
 Anything from 100mm to 200mm laid on the floor of the loft.

 Typically, by installing 200mm of Fibreglass and Rockwool correctly you can look to save between 10% – 15% on your energy bills.

 This is due to 40% of your homes heat loss leaves through your roof.